Chengpu0707/VarianceArithmetic/README.md

 ## Implementing Languages and Folders

-The C++ implementation is under ./Cpp, as *.h files, for easier souce code sharing.
+The C++ implementation is under `./Cpp` as header (`*.h`) files for easier source-code sharing.
-The cpp files contains tests using a self-made simple unit test framework provided by test.h.
+The `*.cpp` files contain tests using a self-made simple unit-test framework provided by `Test.h`.
-There is no project file so each cpp file should be complied to be executed by itself.
+There is no project file, so each `*.cpp` file should be compiled to be executed by itself.
-Run all unit test will generate txt files under ./Cpp/Output All files are built and tested against C++23, C++20, C++17, C++11 and C++03 standards.
+Running all unit tests will generate `*.txt` files under `./Cpp/Output`.
+All files are built and tested against C++23, C++20, C++17, C++11, and C++03 standards.

-The Java implementation is under ./Java, containing both source code and test code.
+The Java implementation is under `./Java`, containing both source code and test code.
-The needed 3 jar libraries is under ./Java/lib.
+The 3 required jar libraries are under `./Java/lib`.
-Run all unit test will generate txt files under ./Java/Output
+Running all unit tests will generate `*.txt` files under `./Java/Output`.

-The Python implementation is under ./Python, containing both source code and test code.
+The Python implementation is under `./Python`, containing both source code and test code.
-Run all unit test will generate txt files under ./Python/Output Specifically, analytic.py allows the solution to any analytic functions.
+Running all unit tests will generate `*.txt` files under `./Python/Output`.
+Specifically, `analytic.py` provides solutions for arbitrary analytic functions.
-Not included is the python interpreter and libraries (numpy, scipy, sympy) which needs to be downloaded and set up, such as by the python pip tool.
+Not included are the Python interpreter and libraries (`numpy`, `scipy`, `sympy`), which need to be downloaded and set up (e.g., via `pip`).

-The txt files under ./{Cpp, Java, Python}/Output are analyzed by Jupyter Notebook code ipynb under ./IPyNb/as *.ipynb files.
+The `*.txt` files under `./{Cpp, Java, Python}/Output` are analyzed by Jupyter notebooks under `./IPyNb/` as `*.ipynb` files.
-Different implementation should give the same result.
+Different implementations should produce the same result.

-The figures in *.ipynb files are saved as *.png files under ./Latex, and converted to *.pdf files under ./Latex before they are used in the ./Latex/VarianceArithmetic.tex file.
+The figures in `*.ipynb` files are saved as `*.png` files under `./Latex`, and converted to `*.pdf` files under `./Latex` before being used in the `./Latex/VarianceArithmetic.tex` file.
-The Latex style file is ./Latex/intmacros.sty
+The LaTeX style file is `./Latex/intmacros.sty`.

+All codes are checked against the tex document using Claude.

 # Unit Tests

 All unit tests should pass.
-Before running unit tests, please make sub folder ./{Cpp, Java, Python}/Output.
+Before running unit tests, please create the subfolder `./{Cpp, Java, Python}/Output`.

 ## Manual test